MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

 1. In the open browser window, go to the Azure portal (<https://portal.azure.com>).
 1. Enter the email address for your Microsoft account, and then select **Next**.
 1. Enter the password for your Microsoft account, and then select **Sign in**.
     > **Note**: If this is your first time signing in to the Azure portal, you'll be offered a tour of the portal.
-Select **Get Started** to skip the tour and begin using the portal.
+If you prefer to skip the tour, select **Get Started** to begin using the portal.

 #### Task 2: Create an Azure Storage account